pageuppeople-opensource/Eventsystem/README.md

 openssl aes-256-cbc -e -in serverless-environment-variables.yml -out serverless-environment-variables.yml.enc -k {$ENCRYPTION_KEY}
 ```

 Replace {$ENCRYPTION_KEY} with a value that is hard to guess and store it in your team's password repository.
+Add the key value pair to the travis build environment variables.

 4. Setup the following build variables by running the following encryption commands with the appropriate values: